MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-MailboxRestoreRequest.md

 - The completed request is automatically removed based on the CompletedRequestAgeLimit parameter value.

-- If the request fails, you need to manually remove it by using the corresponding `Remove-*`Request cmdlet.
+- If the request fails, you need to manually remove it by using the corresponding RemoveRequest cmdlet.

 To specify a value, enter it as a time span: dd.hh:mm:ss where dd = days, hh = hours, mm = minutes, and ss = seconds.